ENGR523/ENGR523.github.io/syllabus.md

 your own, original work.
 It means you do not turn in a solution copied from somebody else or found on the web.
 In programming projects, working together may extend to figuring out overall strategies for solution but **you may not work together or share the actual code** that you submit.

+For projects where teams are allowed, the group is allowed to share all code between group members, but not outside of the group.

 ## Disability Services for Students